-The United captain is set to join Serie A side Inter when his contract expires at the end of the current campaign, having been at Old Trafford since 2006.
+The United captain will join Serie A side Inter when his contract expires at the end of the current campaign, having been at Old Trafford since 2006.

-"We've got a few games to go [before the end of the season]," Moyes said, before hinting that United may look to promote from within.
+"We've got a few games to go [before the end of the season]," Moyes said, before hinting that the Old Trafford side may look to promote from within.

-"I've got young centre-halves to see and I'll be looking to introduce them in the final month or two of the season."
+"I've got young centre-backs to see and I'll be looking to introduce them in the final month or two of the season."

 The Premier League holders went into the international break off the back of a dismal showing in Greece as they lost 2-0 to Olympiacos in the Champions League.